-The Parthenon, a building in Athens, Greece, is perhaps one of the most memorable structures on 16 Earth.
-Built 25 centuries ago, it is one of the great architectural achievements of the ancient world.
-33 There are many reasons for its greatness.
-40 Athens was the most important city in ancient Greece.
+The Parthenon, a building in Athens, Greece, is

+Earth.
+Built 25 centuries ago, it is one of the great

+architectural achievements of the ancient world.

+There are many reasons for its greatness.

+Athens was the most important city in ancient 40 Greece.
 In 480 B.C.
-Greece was under attack by 57 both the Persian army and the Persian navy.
-The Athenian commander, Themistocles, knew that 71 his forces could not defeat the Persian army then marching toward Athens.
-Hoping instead to 86 make a stand against the Persians at sea, Themistocles and his forces fled Athens for a nearby 103 island.
-Although the Persian army overwhelmed Athens and left it in ruins, the Greek navy, led 119 by Themistocles, annihilated the Persian fleet.
-This victory by the Greeks led all Persian forces 134 to retreat within one year.
-About 30 years later the building of the Parthenon began.
-Construction 150 took place between 447 and 432 B.C. during the rule of Pericles.
-The Parthenon was constructed 166 on the same site as an unfinished structure intended to honor the men who had lost their lives in 185 an earlier battle against the Persians.
-The Parthenon would stand as a symbol of the strength and 202 importance of the Greek people.
-207 Many important cities in ancient Greece had an acropolis, or "high city," on which people 222 constructed important buildings.
-The acropolis was the highest and most defensible location, so 235 it also served as a fortress in the event of enemy attack.
-The Parthenon is located about 500 feet 254 above the city of Athens.
-Before the Parthenon could be built, some areas of the acropolis had to 272 be leveled down, and other areas had to be built up.
-Then a large, solid foundation was constructed 290 out of limestone blocks.
-The entire area was buttressed by a reinforcing wall.
-303 The Parthenon is a rectangular structure consisting of two inner areas surrounded by columns.
-317 There are eight columns at each end and seventeen columns along each side.
-It is a large structure, 335 considering when it was built.
+Greece was under attack by 48 both the Persian army and the Persian navy.
+The 57 Athenian commander, Themistocles, knew that 66 71 his forces could not defeat the Persian army then marching toward Athens.
+Hoping instead to make a 80 stand against the Persians at sea, Themistocles and 88 his forces fled Athens for a nearby island.
+Although 96 the Persian army overwhelmed Athens and left 105 it in ruins, the Greek navy, led by Themistocles, 112

+- annihilated the Persian fleet.
+This victory by the 121 Greeks led all Persian forces to retreat within one 129 year.
+About 30 years later the building of the 138 Parthenon began.
+Construction took place between 147 153 447 and 432 B.C. during the rule of Pericles.
+The Parthenon was constructed on the same site as an 163 unfinished structure intended to honor the men 172 who had lost their lives in an earlier battle against 179 the Persians.
+The Parthenon would stand as a 189 symbol of the strength and importance of the Greek 197 people.
+206 - Many important cities in ancient Greece had 207 an acropolis, or "high city," on which people 214 constructed important buildings.
+The acropolis was 222 228 the highest and most defensible location, so it also 237 served as a fortress in the event of enemy attack.
+The Parthenon is located about 500 feet above 247 255 the city of Athens.
+Before the Parthenon could be built, some areas of the acropolis had to be leveled 264

+- down, and other areas had to be built up.
+Then a large, solid foundation was constructed out of limestone blocks.
+The entire area was buttressed by a reinforcing wall. - The Parthenon is a rectangular structure consisting of two inner areas surrounded by columns.
+There are eight columns at each end and seventeen columns along each side.
+It is a large structure, considering when it was built.
 It is about 200 feet long and about 100 feet wide.
-It stands about 60 355 feet high.
-357 One extraordinary aspect of the Parthenon is its construction.
-It required between 20,000 and 371 30,000 tons of marble that had to be precisely carved so that huge blocks of it could be fitted 390 together without mortar to form the columns and the interior walls.
-401 Perhaps even more impressive are the "optical corrections" that were used.
-The columns bulge 415 slightly in the middle because experience had shown the Greeks that perfectly straight columns 429 would not look straight to the viewer.
-Because corner columns normally appear smaller than
+It stands about 60 feet high. - One extraordinary aspect of the Parthenon is its construction.
+It required between 20,000 and 30,000 tons of marble that had to be precisely carved so that huge blocks of it could be fitted together without mortar to form the columns and the interior walls.

-443 others, the corner columns of the Parthenon were made slightly thicker and were placed closer 458 to the other columns.
-The columns were also designed to lean inward slightly because perfectly 473 perpendicular columns seem to slant outward.
-Furthermore, the platform on which the Parthenon 486 sits was made to curve upward in the middle because a perfectly level floor would appear to sag in 505 the center.
-507 The Parthenon stands today despite the centuries that have passed.
-It is a timeless tribute to the 524 enduring culture of the Greek people and is considered a model of excellence in concept and 540 construction.
-It established the classic style of architecture seen today in many public buildings, 554 such as the White House and the Lincoln Memorial in Washington, D.C.
-This architectural style is 570 a lasting gift from the ancient Greeks to the modern world.
-581
+Perhaps even more impressive are the "optical 401 corrections" that were used.
+The columns bulge 408 slightly in the middle because experience had 415 shown the Greeks that perfectly straight columns 422 429 would not look straight to the viewer.
+Because corner columns normally appear smaller than 437 443 others, the corner columns of the Parthenon were made slightly thicker and were placed closer to the 451 other columns.
+The columns were also designed to 460 468 lean inward slightly because perfectly perpendicular 474 columns seem to slant outward.
+Furthermore, the platform on which the Parthenon sits was made 481 to curve upward in the middle because a perfectly 489 level floor would appear to sag in the center.
+498 architecture seen today in many public buildings, such as the White House and the Lincoln Memorial in Washington, D.C.
+This architectural style is a lasting gift from the ancient Greeks to the modern world.